Esri/arcgis-maps-sdk-flutter-samples/README.md

 ## Configuring API Keys

-To fully take advantage of the samples in the app, you will need to generate an API Key.
+To take full advantage of the samples in the app, you will need to generate an API Key.

-- Log into your developer account at the [ArcGIS Developers](https://developers.arcgis.com/)
+- Log into your developer account at [ArcGIS Developers](https://developers.arcgis.com/)
   - If you do not have an account, [create one](https://developers.arcgis.com/sign-up/)
 - Go to the "API keys" tab
 - Click the "New API Key" button and provide a Title and Description